subquery/documentation/docs/quickstart/quickstart_chains/ethereum-chainlink.md

 #### 1.Configuring the Manifest File

-In plain language, you only need to set up one event, which is the `FeedConfirmed` event.
-Once you add this event to the manifest file, it will look like this:
+In plain language, you only need to set up one handler to index a specific type of log from this contract, which is the `FeedConfirmed` log.
+Update your manifest file to look like this:

 ```yaml
 dataSources: